How to Plan an Intervention That Brings Healing Forward

 Pathway 2: Situational Adaptations (Addiction, Mental Health, Process Disorders)

-Effective intervention strategies require specific adaptations based on the presenting disorder type, recognizing that substance addiction, mental health conditions, and process disorders each demand unique approaches.
+Effective intervention strategies require specific adaptations based on the presenting disorder type, recognizing that substance addiction, mental health conditions, and process disorders each demand unique approaches to engagement and treatment planning.

-- Mental health interventions: Prioritize psychiatric assessment, medication evaluation, and therapeutic engagement while addressing stigma barriers
+- Mental Health: Prioritize psychiatric assessment, medication evaluation, and therapeutic engagement while addressing stigma barriers.
+This approach works best when families can access specialized clinicians who understand complex mental health conditions and co-occurring disorders.

 Evaluating When to Seek Specialized Services